raid-teyar/Smart_Home/README.md

 - Administration.WebApp: An ASP.NET web application that allows users to manage the Smart Home system.
 Through this app, users can add/modify/delete connected objects and users.

 - DoorApp: A WPF client application that will be installed on the door to let people request the door to open.
-It talks with the SecuritySystem server to authenticate the user and open the door.
+It notifies the SecuritySystem server to open the door.

 - SmartHome.Contracts: A project that holds interfaces for the services and model classes used by the other projects.